Flag of The Flag of Tuvalu

 • What do the nine stars on Tuvalu's flag represent?

-The nine stars symbolize Tuvalu's nine islands: Nanumanga, Niutao, Nanumea, Nui, Vaitupu, Nukufetau, Nukulaelae, Funafuti, and Niulakita.
-They highlight unity and the islands' layout.
+The nine stars are Tuvalu's nine islands: Nanumanga, Niutao, Nanumea, Nui, Vaitupu, Nukufetau, Nukulaelae, Funafuti, and Niulakita.
+Their positions on the flag follow the layout of the chain.

 • Why is the Union Jack on Tuvalu's flag?